Audiveris/audiveris/docs/_pages/main/split_merge.md

   select and include a few of them into the playlist.

   ![](../assets/images/include_loaded.png)
-- We can create a Book excerpt, either via the `Load Book` button or via a Drag n' Drop from a file explorer.
-- We can create an Image(s) file excerpt, either via the `Load Image` button or via a Drag n' Drop from a file explorer.

-While `Load Book`, `Load Image` and `Include` buttons always append excerpts at the bottom, a drag n' drop gesture allows to insert the excerpt(s) at a precise location in the playlist.
+- Via a Drag n' Drop from a file explorer, we can drop one or several Book or Image files onto the dialog, each will lead to the addition of a corresponding excerpt at a precise location in the playlist.

-Note that if a list of several files is inserted in one drop, the internal order of this list may not be preserved at the insertion location.
-But we can easily move excerpts up and down later if so needed.
+- Similarly, via the `Load files` button, we can load one or several Book or Image files and their corresponding excerpts will be appended at the bottom of the playlist.

 #### Legend
 - There is one row per excerpt, composed of the container name, the sheets specification string